 Meta has put an unusual threat on the table: shutting down Facebook and Instagram in New Mexico if a judge orders measures such as age verification and algorithm changes.
 The company claims that the state's demands, ahead of the May 4 trial, are technically unfeasible and could affect millions of users.

 Effective age verification, modification of features considered addictive, and detection of 99% of child sexual abuse material are the key points of the conflict.
-Meta maintains that implementing these filters with total precision is unfeasible on a global scale, as current systems rely on machine learning with non-zero error margins.
-The company argues that the 99% standard is arbitrary and no technology exists to guarantee it without massive false positives.
+Meta argues that implementing these filters with total precision is unfeasible on a global scale, as current systems rely on machine learning with non-zero error margins.
+The company claims that the 99% standard is arbitrary and no technology exists to guarantee it without massive false positives.